AWS AppStream vs Workspaces – Difference between Amazon AppStream 2.0 and Amazon WorkSpaces

 What is Amazon AppStream 2.0?

-Amazon AppStream 2.0 Amazon AppStream 2.0 allows organizations to publish individual applications that are then streamed to end users on any device using an HTML5 browser, providing those applications as SaaS (Software as a Service).
+Amazon AppStream 2.0 is the next-gen desktop streaming service.
+It allows organizations to publish individual applications that are then streamed to end users on any device using an HTML5 browser, providing those applications SaaS (Software as a Service).

-• Many organizations have bespoke and legacy applications that require custom configurations (specific hardware, certain driver versions, and so on) and simply do not work when published to vanilla VDI (Virtual Desktop Infrastructure) or DaaS (Desktop as a Service) desktops or local machines.
+- Many organizations have bespoke and legacy applications that require custom configurations (specific hardware, certain driver versions, and so on) and simply do not work when published to vanilla VDI (Virtual Desktop Infrastructure) or DaaS (Desktop as a Service) desktops or local machines.
 Moreover, when organizations have multiple custom or legacy apps, the customizations may conflict.
-Publishing such an application via AppStream 2.0 as SaaS resolves such considerations.
+Publishing such an application as SaaS via this next gen desktop streaming service resolves such considerations.

-AppStream 2.0 is well-suited as cloud alternative to many on-premises use cases that implemented Citrix XenApp (CVAD) or apps hosted via Microsoft RDS, as well as CAD-in-a browser like options (the original market for Nutanix Frame).
+This latest desktop streaming service by AWS is well-suited as a cloud alternative to many on-premises use cases that implemented Citrix XenApp (CVAD), or apps hosted via Microsoft RDS, as well as CAD-in-a browser like options.

 What is Amazon WorkSpaces?